 About me

-I am a Miller Fellow at UC Berkeley working in the Department of Statistics.
-I am hosted by Martin Wainwright and Ryan Tibshirani, and I am grateful to be mentored by Yun Song.
+From 2021-2024, I was a post-doctoral Miller Fellow at UC Berkeley working in the Department of Statistics.
+I was hosted by Martin Wainwright and Ryan Tibshirani, and I am grateful to have been mentored by and closely collaborated with Yun Song and Song Mei.
 In 2021, I obtained my PhD in Statistics from Stanford University, advised by Andrea Montanari and supported in part by the NSF Graduate Research Fellowship.
 My dissertation won the Theodore W. Anderson Theory of Statistics Award.
 I received a bachelor’s degree in mathematics and physics in 2014 and a master’s degree in electrical engineering in 2016, both from Stanford University.

 In the summer of 2019, I held an internship at Microsoft Research New England, and was fortunate to be hosted by Vasilis Syrgkanis and Greg Lewis.
 In Fall 2021, I participated as a visiting postdoc in the Computational Complexity of Statistical Inference program at the Simons Insitute.
 From April 2020 to September 2021, I helped organize the Online Causal Inference Seminar.
 Outside of statistics, I enjoy biking, cooking, and reading.